sachinz25/GitTree/README.md

 ## 🚀 How to Use

 ```

-Note: For first time it will take time for minute as it will install all the necessary modules and library in ongoing instance (server).
+Note: For first time it will take time for minute as it will install all the necessary modules and libraries in ongoing instance (server).

 ```

 1. **Enter GitHub Repository URL**